cuppajoey/meistertask-php-library/README.md

 # meistertask-php-sdk
  Simple PHP class for integrating with Meistertask Api

- Does not work yet, still in development
+ Still in development so I can't guarantee it will work in production.